Straight to the Point

 Best For: The Ranger is better suited for camping, tailgating, or small-batch grilling with moderate expectations.

-Challenges or Shortcomings: This isn’t a grill for long smoking, or feeding a large crowd.
+Challenges or Shortcomings: This isn’t a grill for long smoking or feeding a large crowd.

-- Cooking space: 176 square inches
+- Cooking surface area: 176 square inches

 - Hopper capacity: 8 pounds